asmodeus812/nvim-fuzzymatch/README.md

     -- the content is a static table of items, in this case a list of buffers, each buffer is represented as a table with bufnr and
     -- filename
     content = buffers,
-    -- context is empty as this is a static stream, there is no need for any additional context to be passed to the stream context = nil,
+    -- context is empty as this is a static stream, there is no need for any additional context to be passed to the stream, the table is
+    -- consumed when the picker is started context = nil,
     -- tells the select how to display the items in the picker, in this case we simply want to display the display property of the
     -- entry, note that here we are using a function for display instead of a string key, this is to demonstrate that both are